Skip to main content

 Engineering and Applied Sciences

-GSAS students at the John A. Paulson School of Engineering and Applied Sciences [SEAS] may work toward a PhD in one of four subjects: applied mathematics, applied physics, computer science, and engineering sciences.
+Harvard Griffin GSAS students at the Harvard John A. Paulson School of Engineering and Applied Sciences [SEAS] may work toward a PhD in one of four subjects: applied mathematics, applied physics, computer science, and engineering sciences.
 Within engineering sciences, students may pursue one of several fields including bioengineering, electrical engineering, environmental science and engineering, and materials science and mechanical engineering.
-Doctoral students can optionally earn the master of science (SM) en route to the PhD (referred to as the “masters in passing” by the Registrar’s Office) if they satisfy the requirements for that degree.
-Students may also be admitted to pursue a terminal SM in computational science and engineering [CSE] or in data science or a terminal master of engineering (ME) degree in computational science and engineering.
-SEAS also offers an MS/MBA program jointly with Harvard Business School with the SM in engineering sciences.
+PhD students may optionally earn the master of science [SM] degree en route to the PhD (referred to as the “masters in passing” by the Registrar’s Office) if they satisfy the requirements for that degree.
+There is no foreign language requirement.

 More information is available on the SEAS Graduate Policies pages.